evanwills/filterFairy/README.md

 <input type="checkbox" value="me-last" id="low-priority" name="low-priority" data-priority="low" />
 ```

-**NOTE:*** if you have multiple fields set with the same priority, they will be processed together in the order they appear in the HTML.
+**NOTE:** if you have multiple fields set with the same priority, they will be processed together in the order they appear in the HTML.
 If their prioity is high, they will be proccessed before the other fields.
 If the prority is low, they will be processed after other fields.

 #### Why set priority?

 Say you have a list of restaurants they are filtered by nationality and by Suburb.
 The nationality field is a select box and the suburbs are each a checkbox.
-You would make the checkboxes data-inclusive="incluisve" and data-priority="high" Therefore, a list of restaurants in each of the suburbs is created.
+You would make the checkboxes `data-inclusive="incluisve"` and `data-priority="high"` Therefore, a list of restaurants in each of the suburbs is created.
 That list is then filtered by nationality.

 ### How to ignore a form field

 Say you have a form that is being submitted to the server and have fields that are used for the filter and some that are only used by the server.
-To hide the server only fields use the data attribute data-notfilter or data-notfilter="true" or data-notfilter="notfilter"
+To hide the server only fields use the data attribute `data-notfilter` or `data-notfilter="true"` or `data-notfilter="notfilter"`.

 ``` html
 <input type="hidden" value="random server stuff" id="ignore-me" name="ignore-me" data-notfilter="true" />